iggy-rs/iggy-docs/docs/server/configuration.md

 Similar to TCP it's a stateful protocol, however, it's not as performant as TCP.
 QUIC support is built on top of [Quinn](https://github.com/quinn-rs/quinn) library, and all the remaining options are essentially the direct mapping of the options available in Quinn.
 QUIC and TCP use the same custom binary protocol specification.

 To consume the QUIC API from Iggy SDK, you need to make use of the available `QuicClient` component.

-### Message cleaner

-The optional component, running in the background, is responsible for deleting the expired messages.
-The whole segment will be removed, when all the messages in this segment are expired.
-By default, the expired messages are removed every 60 seconds, but you can change this by setting the `interval` option to the desired value.
-The `message_expiry` option in the `partition` section of the configuration file specifies the number of seconds after which the message will be marked as expired.
-If the `message_expiry` is set to 0, then the message expiry is disabled and the data will be kept forever.

-### Message saver

-The optional component, running in the background, is responsible for saving the buffered data to the disk every X seconds based on the provided `interval`.
-By default, the data will be written onto disk whenever the amount of `messages_required_to_save` is reached (see the `partition` options below) or in case of the graceful shutdown.

-Message saver is enabled by default, but you can disable it by setting `enabled` to `false`.
-The `enforce_fsync` option specifies whether the data should be saved synchronously (enforce `fsync`) or asynchronously (let the OS decide when to actually flush the data onto disk).

-By using this component, you can easily control when the messages are being saved, for example every 1000 records and/or every 30 seconds.

-### System

-The most comprehensive part of the configuration, which is responsible for configuring the system paths, and the default settings for the streams, topics, partitions and segments.
-Let's discuss them one by one.

-#### Root

-- `path` - the path to the directory where the data will be stored.
-It's relative to the current working directory.

-### Database

-- `path` - the path to the directory where the database will be stored.
-It's relative to the `system.path` option.

-### Logging

-- `path`: The path to the directory where the log files will be stored.
-By default, it is set to "logs".
-This path is relative to system.path.

-- `level`: Specifies the level of logs to be saved.
-Valid options are "debug", "info", "warn", "error", and "fatal".
-The default level is "info".

-- `max_size_megabytes`: The maximum size of a log folder in megabytes.
-When this size is reached, logs will rotate, deleting oldest entries.
-The default size is set to 512 megabytes.

-- `retention_days`: The number of days for which log files should be retained.
-After this period, old log files will be automatically deleted.
-The default is set to 7 days.

-#### Encryption

-- `enabled` - toggle for the optional server-side data encryption using AES-256-GCM.
-When enabled, you need to provide the `key` option.
-- `key` - the encryption key of 32 bytes length, provided as a base64 encoded string.

-#### Stream

-- `path` - the path to the directory where the streams will be stored.
-It's relative to the `system.path` option.

-#### Topic

-- `path` - the path to the directory where the topics will be stored.
-It's relative to the `stream.path` option.

-#### Partition

-- `path` - the path to the directory where the partitions will be stored.
-It's relative to the `topic.path` option.

-- `deduplicate_messages` - whether the messages with same ID should be ignored.
-When sending the messages, you can optionally provide their unique ID - if the same ID is set more than once, then the message will be ignored.
-Deduplication is unique per partition.

-- `enforce_fsync` - whether the data should be saved synchronously (enforce `fsync`) or asynchronously (let the OS decide when to actually flush the data onto disk).

-- `validate_checksum` - whether the message checksum (CRC) should be validated when loading the data from the disk.
-This can provide an additional layer of protection against the data corruption.

-- `messages_required_to_save` - the number of messages that will be buffered before saving them to the disk.
-This option along with the `enforce_fsync` allow you to control the trade-off between the performance and the strong consistency guarantees in terms of durability of the data.

-- `messages_buffer` - the number of the messages that will be kept in cache, in order to greatly speed up reading the records.
-While it's much faster to read the data from the memory than from disk, it's worth considering how much memory you want to allocate for this purpose.
-When the value is set to 0, the cache is disabled.
-Internally, it does use the ring buffer structure and the value must be power of 2.

-#### Segment

-- `message_expiry` - the number of seconds after which the message will be marked as expired.
-The expired messages will be removed from the disk when the segment is full (all the messages in the segment are expired).
-When set to 0, the message expiry is disabled.

-- `size_bytes` - the maximum size of the segment in bytes.
-When the size is reached, a new segment is automatically created.
-If the `message_expiry` is greater than 0, then the new segment will be created either after the size is reached or when all the messages are expired.

-- `cache_indexes` - whether the indexes required to read the messages by the specific offset should be cached in memory.
-Otherwise, the indexes will be read directly from the disk.

-- `cache_time_indexes` - whether the time indexes required to read the messages by the specific timestamp should be cached in memory.
-Otherwise, the  time indexes will be read directly from the disk.